OSGeo/PROJ/docs/source/development/reference/functions.rst

       If authority is a non-empty string different of ``any``, then coordinate operations will be searched only in that authority namespace (e.g ``EPSG``).

+    - ACCURACY=value: to set the minimum desired accuracy (in metres) of the candidate coordinate operations.

+    - ALLOW_BALLPARK=YES/NO: can be set to NO to disallow the use of :term:`Ballpark transformation` in the candidate coordinate operations.

 .. doxygenfunction:: proj_normalize_for_visualization
    :project: doxygen_api